yachoukh/MCW-Line-of-business-application-migration/Whiteboard design session/WDS trainer guide - Line of Business Application Migration.md

     For Cassandra databases, data can be copied using the CQL COPY command, or by provisioning an Azure Databricks deployment and using the table copy operation.
 Instructions for both methods are provided on the Azure Database Migration Guide, at https://datamigration.microsoft.com/scenario/cassandra-to-cosmos?step=1.
 Alternatively, the same guide also includes a [table of third-party migration tools](https://docs.microsoft.com/en-ie/azure/dms/dms-tools-matrix#migration-phase), and suggests Imanis Data as a potential migration tool in this case.

-7.  **Design:** What post-migration steps should be carried out for business-critical applications migrated to Azure?
+3. What post-migration steps should be carried out for business-critical applications migrated to Azure?

-    **Solution:** An application should not be considered production-ready immediately upon completion of the migration process.
+    An application should not be considered production-ready immediately upon completion of the migration process.
 A number of additional steps should be taken to harden the application for security, manageability and availability.
 These include:
     - Uninstall the Mobility Service Agent (installed  during the ASR migration process)
     - Install the [Azure VM agent](https://docs.microsoft.com/azure/virtual-machines/extensions/agent-windows).
 This provides a number of critical manageability features for Azure VMs, including support for VM extensions and password reset.
     - Configure Azure Backup